Skip to main content

 end)

-Both onEntered and onExited return a cleanup function to remove the callback.
+Both onEntered and onExited return a cleanup function that will deregister the callback.

 Considerations

-- only the positions of BaseParts are tracked and their size not included for calculations, this means only the center of the BasePart can trigger Entry/Exit, make sure to keep this in mind when working with small zones or big BaseParts
+• only the center of parts are tracked and their size is not included for calculations, this is important to keep in mind when you have small/flat zones or big parts